rathhehs/rathhehs.github.io/_pages/about.md

 Other Information
 ======
 I am a passionate traveler and sports enthusiast, deeply in love with football.
-I love football, and I love every football club, but most of all, I support my hometown team Tianjin Teda and the Chinese National Team.
+I love football, and I love every football club, but most of all, I support my hometown team Tianjin Teda.